thephpleague/commonmark/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/thephpleague/commonmark.svg?style=flat-square)](https://scrutinizer-ci.com/g/thephpleague/commonmark)
 [![Total Downloads](https://img.shields.io/packagist/dt/league/commonmark.svg?style=flat-square)](https://packagist.org/packages/league/commonmark)

 **league/commonmark** is a Markdown parser for PHP which supports the full [CommonMark] spec.
-It is directly based the [CommonMark JS reference implementation][commonmark.js] by [John MacFarlane] \([@jgm]\).
+It is based on the [CommonMark JS reference implementation][commonmark.js] by [John MacFarlane] \([@jgm]\).

 ## Goals

+* Fully support the CommonMark spec (100% compliance)
-While other Markdown parsers focus on speed, or try to enable a wide range of flavors, this parser will strive to match the C and JavaScript implementations of CommonMark to make a logical and similar API.
+* Match the C and JavaScript implementations of CommonMark to make a logical and similar API

-We will always focus on CommonMark compliance over speed, but performance improvements will definitely happen during efforts to reach v1.0.0 and afterwards.
+* Continously improve performance without sacrficing quality or compliance
+* Provide an extensible parser/renderer which users may customize as needed

 ## Installation